cyruslook/Data-Analytics/README.md

 4. Can Living Sustainably Bring You Happiness? - Studied sustainable behavioral trends in the context of a rapidly developing Vietnam and explored how it was associated with the pathways and orientations to happiness with application of descriptive analysis and inferential analysis using R

-5. Breast Cancer Proteomes - Dividing Breast Cancer Patients into Separate Sub-classes - Classified breast cancer patients into four different breast cancer categories using classification algorithms in R and discovered grouping of breast cancer patients based on breast cancer categories treatment recommendations by doctors using clustering algorithms in R
+5. Breast Cancer Proteomes - Dividing Breast Cancer Patients into Separate Sub-classes - Classified breast cancer patients into four different breast cancer categories using classification algorithms and discovered grouping of breast cancer patients based on breast cancer categories treatment recommendations by doctors using clustering algorithms in R

 6. WelTel Health Supervised Learning - Developed Machine Learning and Deep Learning algorithm for Natural Language Processing in Python to improve model performance resulting in a sustainable and accurate model for client uses

-Programming Languages: Python, Tableau, R
+#### Programming Languages: Python, Tableau, R

-Applications: Jupyter Notebook, Google Colaboratory, Git, GitHub
+#### Applications: Jupyter Notebook, Google Colaboratory, Git, GitHub

-Operating Systems: Microsoft Windows 7/8/10/11
+#### Operating Systems: Microsoft Windows 7/8/10/11